-Slava Mogutin is a New York-based Russian-American artist and writer, exiled from Russia for his outspoken writrings and activism.
+Slava Mogutin is a New York-based Russian-American multimedia artist, filmmaker and writer exiled from Russia for his outspoken writings and activism.
 Mogutin's work is informed by his bicultural literary and dissident background, encompassing the themes of displacement and identity; transgression and disfiguration of masculinity and gender crossover; urban youth subcultures and adolescent sexuality; the clash of social norms and individual desires; the tension between attachment and disaffection, hate and love.

 Born Yaroslav Yurievich Mogutin (Ярослав Юрьевич Могутин) in the industrial city of Kemerovo, Siberia, he left his family and moved to Moscow at age 14.
-He soon began working as a journalist and editor for the first independent Russian newspapers, publishers, and radio stations, hailed as one of the foremost voices of the post-Perestroika new journalism and the only openly gay personality in the Russian media.
+A third-generation writer and a self-taught journalist, he soon began working as a reporter and editor for the first independent Russian newspapers, publishers, and radio stations, such as Echo of Moscow, The Moscow Times, The Moscow Guardian, Nezavisimaya Gazeta, Stolitsa, and Novy Vzglyad.
+He was hailed as one of the foremost voices of the post-Perestroika new journalism and the only openly gay personality in the Russian media.